-- 1 I will only conduct tutoring at the designated time and date - 2 I will use the online platform Bramble which does not allow screen share or use webcam - 3 I will not share my screen - 4 I will be aware that the session is recorded and stored securely .
-I understand that the student , myself and the Community Schools Director of Online Learning will have access to the recording. - 5 I will not allow anyone else to be present with the tutor during the tutoring session. - 6 I will be aware that the parent/carer may be present or is likely to be within hearing distance of the online session. - 7 I will not share contact details with the parents or student.
+1 I will only conduct tutoring at the designated time and date

+2 I will use the online platform Pencil Spaces.

+3 I will not share my screen

+4 I will be aware that the session is recorded and stored securely.
+I understand that the student, myself and the Community Schools Director of Online Learning will have access to the recording.

+5 I will not allow anyone else to be present with the tutor during the tutoring session.
+6 I will be aware that the parent/carer may be present or is likely to be within hearing distance of the online session.
-Name of Tutor

-Date
+7 I will not share contact details with the parents or student.

-Signature of Tutor
+Name of Tutor......
+Date......
+Signature of Tutor.....

-Please also see A Brief Guide for Tutors - Safeguarding Procedures